How many articles have you read recently about the “conversion funnel”?

 Finally, bottom-of-funnel content, like pricing pages and demos, should give your visitors the final encouragement they need to take action.

-4. Identify leaks in your funnel
+4. Identify leaks in your website conversion funnel

 Let’s take a second to go back to how we visualize a sales funnel.
 In a way, this process isn’t actually a funnel.